@hackage symparsec2.0.0

 Symparsec

-Type level string (Symbol) parser combinators.
+Type level string parser combinators.
 A Parsec-like for Symbols; thus, Symparsec!
 With many of the features you'd expect:

 • define parsers compositionally, largely as you would on the term level